 This webpage provides an overview of vaccine administration techniques, offering guidance to support safe and effective delivery of immunisations.
 It also includes an eLearning module on procedural distress in children and young people, alongside a learning resource that equips healthcare professionals with the knowledge to recognise, manage, and support individuals experiencing procedural anxiety during vaccination procedures.
 You will need to be signed in to Turas to enable access to all of the resources on this page.

-Administering Vaccines in Infants and Young Children
+Administering Vaccines by injection in infants and young children

 You’ll learn: